-A salt based system tends to be the best water softener system you can buy.
-However these systems can sometimes be quite large, therefore if you are looking for an undersink water softener then a reverse osmosis water system or an inline water softener may be the best option for you.
+Some salt based system models can be quite large, therefore if you are looking for an undersink water softener then a reverse osmosis water system or an inline water softener may be the best option for you.

 We know that buying a water softener is a big decision, and one that you shouldn’t take lightly.
-Be sure to read through our top rated water softener reviews to find a system that will meet your needs and fit into your family’s budget.
+It is important to find a system that will meet your needs and fit into your family’s budget.

 WonderPlugin Gallery is a WordPress photo and video gallery plugin, and a great way to showcase your images and videos online.